Get to Know Kelly, Relational Therapist at Formation Therapies

 Connecting people, resources, and ideas has been a goal and value since I started Jonah Counselling (the collective I’m part of) in 2014 and then Formation Therapies (my own independent practice within Jonah) in 2023.

-Looking back, it’s incredible to me the slow and steady growth that’s been happening.
-While there’s always hard times, it's also fair to say that this life and this work takes my breath away regularly (in the best way!), and there’s gratitude to dwell on every single day.
+Looking back, the slow and steady growth that’s been happening is incredible.
+While there’s always hard times, it's also fair to say that this life and this work take my breath away regularly (in the best way!), and there’s gratitude to dwell on every single day.

-In this post, I’m sharing a bit about myself, my journey, and some of the books and practices that have shaped the way I work with people.
+In this post, I’m sharing a bit about myself, my journey, and some of the resources + practices that shape my learning and approach to helping work.

 How My Approach to Therapy Took Shape